The Adviser

 RM Sotheby's

-We all tired of hearing the word “unprecedented” during the last three years, and to cope, a lot of us turned to our old standby interest in cars.
+We all became tired of hearing the word “unprecedented” during the last three years, and to cope, a lot of us turned to our old standby interest in cars.
 The problem was, everyone did this at the same time, and the impact on the enthusiast car market was, well … unprecedented.

 Collectively, we experienced the continuous stream of shocking value increases (“a WHAT sold for HOW MUCH?”), and cars—those objects supposed to provide us solace and distraction—became a demoralizing reflection of another depressing (but this time not unprecedented) reality: inflation.
 The result was one hell of a seller’s market.